+FAST AS YOU CAN

+A SHORT STORY

+JAMES SLATER

+FAST AS YOU CAN

+A SHORT STORY

+JAMES SLATER

+FAST AS YOU CAN

-JAMES SLATER RAY WOKE UP with a drum in her head and a stress ball in her hand.
-She blinked at the ceiling as her consciousness surfaced, willing herself to breath in some spark of energy into the new day.
+AY WOKE UP with a drum in her head and a stress ball in her hand.
+She blinked at the ceiling as her consciousness surfaced, willing herself to breathe some spark of energy into the new day.
 She was sure she'd been dreaming, but for the life of her, couldn't remember a damn thing.
 Memories weren't hiding in any corner of her mind, at least not in the usual places, she thought.

 Sunlight meandered its way into her bedroom through her tan curtains, the light making her wince.
 She had a sudden thought.

 Crap.
 Had it happened again?

-Her useless excuse for a brain brain gave her vacations from herself now and again, although it hadn't happened for months now, the odd haze she felt this morning made her suspect as much.
-She grabbed at her phone on the nightstand, maybe out of a desire to focus on something to ground her, to clear her foggy mind, or maybe it was just muscle memory, the same repetitive reach morning after morning.
+Her useless excuse for a brain gave her vacations from herself now and again, although it hadn't happened for months now, the odd haze she felt this morning made her suspect as much.
+She grabbed at her phone on the nightstand, maybe out of a desire to focus on something to ground her, to clear her foggy mind, or maybe it was just muscle memory, the same repetitive reach each morning.
+Morning after morning.
 Day after day.
 Monotony.
 But the monotony of her grown-up life was interrupted occasionally by bouts of unintended fear and excitement.
 Maybe this was one of them.
 She couldn't tell.
 Maybe Gabe could.